What Is Osteoporosis? What You Need to Know

-Osteoporosis seems to run in families.
-If your mother had hip fracture or spinal collapse fracture, chances are you are at risk for osteoporosis.
-That means you are at risk of reduced bone mass and fractures.
+Family history: Osteoporosis seems to run in families.
+If your mother had a hip fracture or spinal collapse fracture, chances are you are at risk for osteoporosis.

-The risk of osteoporosis increases with age.
-Women over the age of 50 have the greatest risk of developing osteoporosis.
-Anyone of any age can have osteoporosis.
+Age: The risk of osteoporosis increases with age.
+Women over age 50 have the greatest risk of developing osteoporosis.
+However, anyone of any age can have osteoporosis.
 But the older you are, the more risk you have of fractures and osteoporosis.

 Bone structure and body weight: Petite and thin women have a greater risk of developing osteoporosis.
 Weight loss after age 50 in women also seems to increase the risk of hip fractures.
 Weight gain decreases the risk.
 Small-boned, thin men have a greater risk of osteoporosis than men with larger frames and more body weight.

 History of fractures: Having one fracture increases the chance of more fractures.

 Smoking increases the risk of fractures.
 Studies show that cigarette smokers (past or current smokers) have lower bone densities and higher fracture risks.
 Women who smoke have lower levels of estrogen -- a key component for having healthy bones -- compared to nonsmokers.
 They also frequently go through menopause earlier.